Skip to main content

 It is an alignment and transcriptome quantification pipeline that corrects cell barcodes (CBs), aligns reads to the genome, corrects Unique Molecular Identifiers (UMIs), generates a count matrix in a UMI-aware manner, calculates summary metrics for genes and cells, detects empty droplets, returns read outputs in BAM format, and returns cell gene counts in numpy matrix and h5ad file formats.

-In addition to providing commonly used metrics such as empty drop detection and mitochondrial reads, Optimus takes special care to keep all reads in the output BAM that may be useful to the downstream user, such as unaligned reads or reads with uncorrectable barcodes.
+In addition to providing cell-level and library-level metrics, Optimus takes special care to keep all reads in the output BAM that may be useful to the downstream user, such as unaligned reads or reads with uncorrectable barcodes.
 This design provides flexibility to the downstream user and allows for alternative filtering or leveraging the data for novel methodological development.

 Optimus has been validated for analyzing both human and mouse single-cell or single-nucleus datasets.
 Learn more in the validation section.